ahiyantra/driving-simulator-1/README.md

 # driving-simulator-1
-a basic driving simulator project, made using unity 2020 on windows, produced as a part of "create with code" in "unity junior programmer pathway" from "unity learn" by "unity technologies"; the demonstration is available as a recording on youtube (https://www.youtube.com/watch?v=XoUbMCiGouA)
+a basic driving simulator project, made using unity 2020 on windows, produced as a part of "create with code" in "unity junior programmer pathway" from "unity learn" by "unity technologies"; the demonstrations are available as recordings on youtube (https://www.youtube.com/watch?v=XoUbMCiGouA & https://www.youtube.com/watch?v=UVDew-5cKuc)